“Light and Gladness, Joy and Honor”

 We learned that God had put Queen Esther in the right place at the right time for a special purpose.

 Well, Esther did decide to risk her life for her people.
 The evil ruler Haman had hatched a plot to kill them all.
 Esther would ask the king for his help to save the Jews.
 But with such an important request, she wanted to be absolutely sure to ask the king properly.
 Esther wisely asked her cousin Mordecai to ask every Jew to pray and fast for her for three days.
 She would do so as well.
-(Fasting is when one skips doing something, even eating, in order to spend more time listening to the LORD.)
+(Fasting is when one skips doing something, even eating, in order to spend more time praying and listening to the LORD.)

 So Esther prepared herself spiritually in prayer before going to the king with her request.
 Then, “on the third day, Esther put on her royal robes.”
 She prepared herself physically, too, looking her best, being properly dressed before going to the king.

 Beautiful Esther entered “the inner court of the king’s palace”, then she stood waiting meekly for the king to invite her in further.

 “When the king saw Queen Esther standing in the court, she won favor in his sight.”
 The king said to her, “What is it, Queen Esther?
 What is your request?
 It shall be given you, even to the half of my kingdom.”
 (Esther 5:1-3)

 Wow!
 What an answer from the king!
 That answer meant that the king would do almost anything in his power for her.
 But Esther still waited.
 She did not just blurt out her request to save the Jews even then.
 Instead, she invited the king to a banquet that day!
 She also invited the evil Haman to join them.
 Why did she invite this wicked ruler?
 We’ll find out.